swiegmann/ckeditor/README.markdown

 be there in your dropdown of Symphony Pages when you select a link.
 This is where link templates come in: You can create a link template like: `/news/detail/{$id}/{$title}/`, choose a section the generate the list from, and select the page from where to show these links.
 You can set these in the preferences page of your Symphony installation.

+## Styles

+As of version 1.3.3 you can add styles to your content.
+And not as in: you can add a color and stuff, but you can add style in the form of a class to your element, so you can maintain the styling of your frontend with a CSS file instead of inline CSS.